Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-Despite these successes, AEs and VAEs are often not directly used in DRL because of two major limitations: (i) the reconstruction loss is often independent of the relevant features for control, and (ii) only the latent states are used in DRL, making the decoder an unnecessary element.
+Despite these successes, \acrshort{ae}s and \acrshort{vae}s have two major limitations when used in \acrshort{drl}: (i) the reconstruction loss is often independent of the relevant features for control, and (ii) only the latent states are used in \acrshort{drl}, making the decoder an unnecessary element.
 In the following sections, we discuss how to tackle these two challenges.